Ja98/cesar-p-core/paper/paper.md

   each building.
-- Since CESAR-P uses EnergyPlus, which is a continually developed energy simulation tool within the research field, the capabilities of CESAR-P can be extended to accommodate future develoments and improve modelling accuracy.
+- Since CESAR-P uses EnergyPlus, which is a continually developed energy simulation tool within the research field, the capabilities of CESAR-P can be extended to accommodate future developments and improve modelling accuracy.
-- The tool can be applied at various scales and can be used for pre-dicting the energy consumption of a single building, of whole neigh-bourhoods with thousands of buildings (@WANG_ET_AL_2018) or in combination with clustering approaches for calculating national building energy demands (@EGGIMANN_ET_AL_2022).
+- The tool can be applied at various scales and can be used for predicting the energy consumption of a single building, of whole neighbourhoods with thousands of buildings (@WANG_ET_AL_2018) or, in combination with clustering approaches, for calculating national building energy demands (@MURRAY_ET_AL_2020, @EGGIMANN_ET_AL_2022).
 - The archetypes used to parameterize the building models are stored to a graph database.
 The data is structured according to an urban energy simulation ontology (@ALLAN_ET_AL_2021)
-- CESAR-P has been used for national scale energy simulation in combination with clustering approaches (@MURRAY_ET_AL_2020, @EGGIMANN_ET_AL_2022).
-- Estimating potentials for demand flexibilities (sweet-pathfndr.ch)
-- Estimating future energy demand (and potential for reduction) considering building retrofit scenarios, replacement rates, and addition of new buildings.

 # Acknowledgements